 - Hosted the 3rd international Global March for Elephants, Rhinos and Lions in Johannesburg.
 In 2016 there were 142 global cities that participated in raising global awareness for the plight of endangered wildlife.

-- As a member of The Young Presidents’ Organization, our Founder Dex Kotze will lead a group of YPO members and family in July to participate and fund in the collaring of 8 elephants and geotagging of 5 rhinos for scientific research via Elephants Alive, an NGO that works under the leadership of Dr Michelle Henley in the Associated Private Nature Reserves west of the greater Kruger National Park.
-The inspiring “Tracking the Silent African Giants” is an inaugural event on the YPO events calendar that will support much needed scientific conservation efforts in Africa every year in different locations.
+- As a member of The Young Presidents’ Organization, our Founder Dex Kotze lead a group of YPO members and family in July to participate and fund in the collaring of 8 elephants and geotagging of 5 rhinos for scientific research via Elephants Alive, an NGO that works under the leadership of Dr Michelle Henley in the Associated Private Nature Reserves west of the greater Kruger National Park.
+The inspiring “Tracking the Silent African Giants” was an inaugural event on the YPO events calendar that will support much needed scientific conservation efforts in Africa every year in different locations.

 Since 2013, five different groups of young adults experienced life in the African bush where they used film and photographic equipment in their research to help raise vital concerns of the dire situation that is caused by international wildlife crimes across the African continent.